ogatayosuke0117/Ryo/api/irohaee-api_docs_en.md

 ### Exception
-A command execution error IrohaEETransactionException is transmitted.
+At command execution error IrohaEETransactionException is transmitted.

 The return value is taken from IrohaEETransactionException.